normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

 ![AtomicFieldExample](/blog/images/AtomicFieldExample.png "Memory usage of AtomicFieldExample")

-As you can see from the screenshot the used memory is a lot smaller.
-In fact it now needs not more then ca. 136MB of memory for the 1M instances of the `AtomicFieldExample`.
-This is a nice improvement compared to the previous memory usage.
+As you can see from the screenshot the memory footprint is a lot smaller.
+In fact it now needs not more then ca. 136MB of memory for the 1M instances of `AtomicFieldExample`.
+This is a nice improvement compared to the baseline memory footprint.
 Now think about how much memory you can save if you have a few cases where you can replace Atomic* classes with volatile and Atomic*FieldUpdater in classes that are instanced a lot.

-But it's not the whole story, as this does not contain the memory wasted because of all the referenced structs and orginating struct.
-How much is used exactly depends, but most of the times it's 4 bytes with [CompressedOops](https://wikis.oracle.com/display/HotSpotInternals/CompressedOops) enabled (which is the default).
-But on a 64-Bit system the cost can be up to 8 bytes per reference.

-To force the usage of CompressedOops you can pass the following flag to openjdk or oracle java:
-    -XX:+UseCompressedOops
+You may ask yourself why the `AtomicFieldExample` is larger then the `AtomicExample`.
+This is caused by the extra memory you need to store the references + longs.
+`AtomicFieldExample` has 10 longs + 10 references.
+This gives us:

+ * 10 * 8 bytes (for the longs)
+ * 10 * 4 bytes (for the references)
+ * 1 * 16 bytes (for itself)

+`AtomicExample` has 20 refernces.
+This gives us:

+* 20 * 4 bytes (for the references)
+* 1 * 16 bytes (for itself)

+So it only pays off because we save the extra memory overhead of AtomicLong and AtomicReference itself.
+So to put it straight: __Every Object has a fixed overhead__.

+Beside the memory savings there are some other nice effect here, we did not mention before:
+ * Because we save Objects the Garbage Collector has less overhead to care about, as it needs to keep track of every Object.
+ * We save the tax of the build in monitor which comes as part of each Object

 ## Summary

-To summaries it, it may pay off to replace Atomic* objects with the corresponding volatile + Atomic*FieldUpdater.
-How much you save in terms of memory varys depending on what you replace.
-But the saving can be huge, especially when we talk about small "Objects".
+To summarize it, it may pay off to replace Atomic* objects with the corresponding volatile + Atomic*FieldUpdater.
+How much you save in terms of memory varies depending on what you replace.
+But the savings can be huge, especially when we talk about small "Objects".

-Let us do the math again:
+Let us do the maths again:

  * `AtomicLong` = 24 bytes + 4 bytes (for the reference to it)
  * `volatile long` = 8 bytes